alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

 There's one thing here we haven't seen yet: `AuthProviderConfiguration`.
-Let's justify its existence as a means of greatly reducing the API surface area that EZClientAuth exposes to the client.
+Let's justify its existence as a simple enum that greatly reduces the API surface area that EZClientAuth exposes to the client.

 <h2 style="text-decoration: underline;">AuthProviderConfiguration</h2>

-An `AuthProviderConfiguration` is an enum exposed to the consuming code for choosing a `RemoteAuthProvider` implementation.
+<i>I want some simple enum that allows me to hide the remote auth provider implementation from the client</i>

+Why abstract away the `RemoteAuthProvider` from the client?
+A major goal of the EZClientAuth framework is to genericize the specific authentication provider behind a shared interface of common authentication methods.

+With this as the goal, it makes little sense to expose the `RemoteAuthProvider` to the client.

+So we make `AuthProviderConfiguration` public instead:

 <div class="impl">